This post may contain affiliate links from our advertising partners, such as American Express. Read my Advertiser Disclosure policy here.

 Mileage runs can be even more lucrative when an airline offers a promotion for a specific route.
 A couple of years ago, Delta offered double Medallion Qualifying Miles from LaGuardia, so I booked a flight from New York (LGA) to Denver with just a few hours there and back the same day for $238 and I earned a 8,258 Medallion Qualifying Miles.

-However, I know those who are looking to earn upwards of 20,000+ elite qualifying miles and will do trips with all sorts of routing to South America, the Caribbean, even Asia.
+However, I know those who are looking to earn upwards of 20,000+ elite qualifying miles and will do trips with all sorts of international routing including South America, Europe, the Caribbean, even Asia.
 There’s actually a service that will find you cheap mileage runs for your airline of choice for a small fee.

 How To Find Cheap Mileage Runs:

 Google Flights: One of the easiest ways to book mileage runs, especially domestic ones, is Google flights.
 You can log on to the site, and choose your origin and airline and see prices all across the country and then decide on which flight to book.
 You can earn by alliance partner, and add in which cities you’re willing to depart from as well as desired dates.
 You can search for a same day trip, or somewhere for a few days.

 Juicy Miles Mileage Runs: If you’re looking to earn a bunch of elite qualifying miles or redeemable miles, then having Juicy Miles book you a mileage run is the easiest way to go.
 They have a team of dedicated specialists who book and search mileage runs.
 Let’s say you need to earn 20,000 Delta Medallion Qualifying Miles.
 You’re able to fill in the form with the info, ideal departure dates, and how many elite qualifying miles you’re looking to earn and they’ll let you know what they find.